A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Experiments

 \subsection{Results}

-\textbf{Bias across different model architectures and pretraining.} The results in~\autoref{tab:model_compare_new} indicate that higher performance on feature quality metrics comes from (1) models pretrained on larger datasets , and (2) models with larger image encoders (RN50 $<$ ViT$_{B/32}$ $<$ ViT$_{B/16}$ $<$ ViT$_{L/14}$).
-The FiT model breaks the pattern, which may be explained by its joint training on both images (CC) and video (WV) and their cleaner quality compared to YFCC15M.
-Increased size of the pretraining dataset seems to result in lower bias metrics (both \textit{MaxSkew} and \textit{NDKL}).
-The SLIP ViT$_{B/16}$ and ViT$_{L/14}$ models trained with SSL have lower \textit{MaxSkew} than their non-SSL counterparts, confirming the finding of \cite{goyal2022vision} that self-supervised learning produces less biased models.
-The best performing models pretrained on WIT \cite{Srinivasan2021WIT} and YFCC100M \cite{Thomee2016} by feature quality also have nearly the lowest bias for their respective datasets.
-This suggests there is no trade-off between feature quality and model bias but work is needed to establish their relationship. \\ \textbf{Effectiveness of debiasing approaches.} To preserve the pretrained model's feature quality, one could use a contrastive loss or similar objective to the original training task.
-However, none of the debiasing methods in \autoref{tab:debiasing_comparison} do this, since we assume no access to the training dataset, nor to large computational resources.
-Accordingly, the performance decrease after debiasing is to be expected.
+\paragraph{Bias across model architectures and pretraining.} The results in~\cref{tab:model_compare_new} indicate that higher feature quality comes from (i) models pretrained on larger datasets, and (ii) models with larger image encoders (RN50 $<$ ViT$_{B/32}$ $<$ ViT$_{B/16}$ $<$ ViT$_{L/14}$).
+The FiT model breaks the pattern, which may be explained by its joint training on both images (CC) and video (WV) and higher quality datasets than YFCC15M.
+Increased pretraining dataset size decreases bias (both \textit{MaxSkew} and \textit{NDKL}).
+The SLIP ViT$_{B/16}$ and ViT$_{L/14}$ models trained with SSL have lower \textit{MaxSkew} than their non-SSL counterparts, confirming the finding of \citet{goyal2022vision}.
+The best models (by feature quality) pretrained on WIT \cite{Srinivasan2021WIT} and YFCC100M \cite{Thomee2016} also have low bias for their respective datasets, suggesting minimal trade-off between feature quality and model bias.